 In the default configuration, no IP address is assigned to the first network interface (and the ShMM is not accessible over the network) until the Shelf Manager starts and the RMCP IP address is assigned.
-However, it may be useful in some cases to assign an IP address to the RMCP network interface and have the ShMM accessible over the network as soon as the operating system is booted.
-In that case, it is also desirable that when the Shelf Manager is started, for the RMCP IP address to coexist with the originally assigned IP address rather than replacing it.
+However, it may be useful in some cases to assign an IP address to the RMCP network interface and have the ShMM accessible over the network as soon as the operating system is

 To achieve this configuration, it is necessary to instruct the Shelf Manager to assign the RMCP IP address not to the first network adapter itself (eth0) but to its first alias (eth0:1).
 The initial IP address is assigned in that case to the network adapter itself (eth0) during the start of the operating system.
-This initial assignment happens in the initialization script /etc/rc; it is accomplished by: 1) enabling the U-Boot variable rc\ifconfig (setting it to y), 2) assigning the original IP address to the U-Boot variable ipaddr, for example:
+This initial assignment happens in the initialization script /etc/rc; it is accomplished by: 1) enabling the U-Boot variable $rc_ifconfig$ (setting it to y), 2) assigning the original IP address to the U-Boot variable ipaddr, for example: